Explore

 In September 2022, the MSBA identified five school designs from three different firms that might work for Holyoke.
 After contacting the firms, two firms (Flansburgh, Mount Vernon Group) felt like their Model School designs would work in Holyoke.
 We also interviewed Jones Whitsett since they had previously developed a design for Holyoke, although the building had not been built in another location.

-Why did the Building Committee select Mount Vernon Group and their team as the Design Team?
+Why did the School Building Committee select Mount Vernon Group as the Design Team?

 This demonstrates that the building has been adapted to meet the needs of various communities and that we can expect efficiencies through the design and construction since its been built before.
 The Design team demonstrated in their interview how the school could be adapted for a middle school curriculum.
 Members of the SBC visited the Goodnow School in Marlborough in December.
-Reference calls made by Committee members provided evidence that prior clients had a positive experience, including accurate and high-quality construction documents; their work has been completed on or ahead of schedule; and they have demonstrated positive communication and collaboration with districts, municipalities, and general contractors.
+Reference calls made by Committee members provided evidence that prior clients had a positive experience, including accurate and high-quality construction documents; their work has been completed on or ahead of schedule; and they have demonstrated positive communication an

 No, it will not result in a tax override or debt exclusion for citizens or businesses.
 The City has explored all options to pay for construction of a new middle school building within its operating budget.

-Will HPS make a financial commitment to this project?
+Is HPS making a financial commitment to this project?

 As was discussed in 2019, HPS, DESE and the City of Holyoke have agreed to a $500,000* annual commitment, which HPS will redirect to the City and the City can use towards the bond for construction of the school.
 HPS is able to make this financial commitment due to operational savings that would be realized by closing the inefficient Peck building and replacing it with a more efficient building. (*In 2019, this commitment was stated to be $1 million, which was $500,000 per school.
 Since we are now pursuing only one new building, the financial commitment from HPS would be $500,000.)